artiso-solutions/CoVoX/poc/listening/keywordRecognition/KeywordRecognition/README.md

 ### Keyword Recognition

 #### Requirements
-An Azure Cognitive Services Speech subscription key is required.
+An Azure Cognitive Services Speech subscription key is required, or a multi-service subscription Azure Cognitive Services key.
-Require to create the `Keyword model` configuration on [Azure Speech Studio](https://speech.microsoft.com/)
+Require to create the `Keyword model` configuration on [Azure Speech Studio](https://speech.microsoft.com/).

 #### How it works
 The SpeechStudio allows you to define a single `Keyword` per model.